 - with Kimberly Gilman, “Environmental Humanities.”
 In Humanities in Class: How to Think and Learn in the Humanities, edited by Andy Mink.
 National Humanities Center, 2018

 - “What Should We Eat?”
 RCC Perspectives, no. 1 (2015): 45-50.

-- Down By the Bay: San Francisco’s History Between the Tides.
-Berkeley and Los Angeles: University of California Press, 2013.
+- Down by the Bay: San Francisco’s History Between the Tides.
+Berkeley: University of California Press, 2013.

-- “Visualizing San Francisco Bay’s Environmental History," Journal of Digital Humanities 1 (2012): 3.
+- “Visualizing San Francisco Bay’s Environmental History.”
+Journal of Digital Humanities 1, no. 3 (September 2012).